 “Tell me,” the man spoke carefully.
 “If she did come back… would she be welcome here?”

-Maximilian kept his voice neutral as he responded.
+Maximilian’s voice was expressionless as he responded.
 “As I said, I welcome all of our cousins, close or distant.
 Whether I like them or not is of no importance.
 It is my duty as the guard for this castle to open its gates to all of our kind and defend it against those who don’t belong.”

 Marrok held out the telescope to return it to the elder man.
-“Duly reminded.
-I suppose you have spent many an hour here simply watching not only for strangers but for our kind.”
+“From here, one can see nearly anyone or anything within a great distance from this point.
+One would have plenty of time to prepare for whoever might approach.
+I gather you have spent many an hour here simply watching.”

 “Of course,” Maximilian frowned, not understanding the sudden look of compassion upon the other man’s face.